 If you’re wondering if you can take food into Universal Studios, the answer is yes.

 In fact, throwing a few snacks into your Universal day bag is always a good idea as it will save you money as well as time spent standing in line to order food.

 Similar to my road trip snack list, I suggest packing a combination of your family’s favorite healthy and sweet snacks to keep things both nourishing and exciting.

-Don’t risk having to spend an enormous amount of money having to get last-minute pain reliever from a Universal Studios gift shop.
+Don’t risk having to spend an enormous amount of money having to get a last-minute pain reliever from a Universal Studios gift shop.

 Whether someone gets a small injury, headache, or upset stomach from the rides, it’s best to always be prepared with a few over-the-counter medications brought from home.